 Her passion is to connect Southeast Asian documentaries with the international industry and multi-sector stakeholders in the region and beyond.
 She is a graduate of the University of Indonesia and SOAS University of London.

-Yuda joined In-Docs in 2021 as Program Manager of Vitamin.
+Yuda joined In-Docs in 2021 as Programme Manager of Vitamin.
 He seeks to reimagine how documentary films are shared and enjoyed in the classrooms across Indonesia.

 Yuda’s skills in filmmaking are juxtaposed on the intersection of artistic, journalism, and commercial films.
 After studying fine arts in Bandung Institute of Technology (ITB), Yuda embarked on a curatorial project translating Indonesian literature into a visual form, and later delved into a marketing venture.
 His interest in documentary films grew as he joined VICE Indonesia as a video producer.
 His past experiences also include producing videos and documentaries for various channels within Southeast Asia.